Inglorious Basterds (Movie Review)

 Rating:

-Set in Nazi-occupied France during World War II, the film follows a group of Jewish-American soldiers known as “The Basterds” (Brad Pitt, Eli Roth, Til Schweiger), chosen to spread fear throughout the Third Reich by scalping and killing Nazis.
-They soon cross paths with a French-Jewish teenage girl (Mélanie Laurent), who runs a movie theater in Paris, which becomes a target for the soldiers.
+Set in Nazi-occupied France during World War II, the film follows a group of Jewish-American soldiers known as “The Basterds” (Brad Pitt, Eli Roth, Til Schweiger).
+These men are chosen to spread fear throughout the Third Reich by scalping and killing Nazis.
+They soon cross paths with a French-Jewish teenage girl (Mélanie Laurent), who runs a movie theater in Paris that becomes a target for the soldiers.

-What you’ll appreciate about Inglourious Basterds is its compelling story concept, artistic cinematography, Tarantino’s directorial tone and mood, and Waltz’s mesmerizing and terrifying performance.
-What you might not like is that you paid to see a movie about Brad Pitt killing Nazis, but instead, you get a film about the romanticism of world cinema and Tarantino’s place in it.
+What you’ll appreciate about Inglourious Basterds is its compelling story concept, artistic cinematography, and Waltz’s mesmerizing and terrifying performance.
+What you might not like is that you paid to see a movie about Brad Pitt killing Nazis, but instead, you get a film about the romanticism of world cinema.
+This cinema analysis proves that Tarantino is always his own favorite subject.
 Go figure.

 Select a Page